-Unity was certified as an Earth Care Congregation in 2015 and recertified in 2016 and 2017.
+Unity was certified as an Earth Care Congregation in 2015 and recertifies each year.
 To earn this recognition from the PCUSA, the church promoted and supported earth care activities in the following ways:

 - Community Garden to grow fresh vegetables for Lincoln County’s shelter for victims of domestic abuse